(DISCLOSURE: This post may contain affiliate links, meaning I get a commission if you decide to make a purchase through my links, at no cost to you.)

-A taco-style pad has a continuous piece of foam without any hinges in the middle.
+A taco-style pad, like the Black Diamond Drop Zone, has a continuous piece of foam without any hinges in the middle.
 The advantages of a taco-style pad are that there are no hinges.
-This means that there are no empty spots on the fall zone, were to sprain an ankle and fewer possibilities for a rock to penetrate the pad.
+This means that there are no empty spots on the fall zone, were to sprain an ankle, and fewer possibilities for a rock to penetrate the pad.
 A taco pad is also handy when you want to carry a bunch of gear inside the pad.

 Downsides of a taco pad are that they take up more space and that they hardly ever lay flat on the ground.
 They are also bulkier when transported compared to other models.
 Taco-style pads are meant to be opened up or stored flat.
 Storing the pad without opening it up can stress the foam and shorten its lifespan.